FAQ - Information about the Vulnerability-Lab

 ========

-Disclaimer: (Copyrights, Law & Information)
+Disclaimer: (Copyrights, Law, Links & Service Information)

 ===========

-28. How does the Role System work?
+28. How does the role system work?

-Role > Customer:
+Role ID - Customer:

 The Administrators are controlling the service, implementing updates, and verifying advisories.